-I’ve been having so much fun making different varieties of easy DIY homemade melt and pour soaps and am sharing with you my newest scent – peppermint & cedarwood melt & pour goat’s milk soap.
+I’ve been having so much fun making different varieties of easy DIY homemade melt and pour soaps and am sharing with you my newest scent – peppermint soap with cedarwood with a goat’s milk soap base.

 What is peppermint soap good for?